Next Steps: post-results help

 - If there are grounds for an appeal then an effort to resolve the issue informally by talking to your personal tutor or course director is advised

-10. What is the criteria for an academic appeal?
+What are the grounds for an academic appeal?

 The Student Union Advice Hub offers independent advice, support, and assistance to students who would like to submit an academic appeal.
 You can send an email to email@example.com to schedule an appointment with one of the advice hub advisors.